What Does it Mean to Mask a PAN? A Practical Guide

 The combination of numbers in each PAN identifies:

 The PAN is unique to each card.
-It's a primary way of distinguishing a specific card and account from the many others issued by the same institution.
+It’s a primary way of distinguishing a specific card and account from the many others issued by the same institution.
 Think about making a purchase online with a card.
 The PAN is one of the key pieces of information needed to complete the transaction.
+To protect against unauthorized access and minimize risk, only the minimum number of digits necessary for business functions should be displayed.

 The Balance points out that the account number of a payment card is distinct from the PAN.
-In other words, the account number assigned by the card issuer — seen when viewing a monthly statement, for example — is different from the PAN.
+In other words, the account number assigned by the card issuer, seen when viewing a monthly statement, for example, is different from the PAN.
 These numbers are connected but not the same.

 PANs were traditionally embossed on the front of a card.
 However, some newer cards include the PAN on the back instead of the front.